 A) What is advising?

 Academic Advising at IEC is an on-going, intentional, educational partnership dedicated to student academic success.
 You can always count on your instructor/ academic advisor to give you accurate and complete information about your progress, policies, procedures, requirements and refer you to the appropriate source for the information you need to be a successful student.
 Your academic advisor cares about your success and about you as a person.
 Advising is a shared responsibility between an adviser and the student.
 Ultimately, it is the responsibility of the student to make decisions about his/her life goals by creating a plan to reach those goals.
 It is your responsibility to take the lead in developing a relationship with your advisor by communicating with your advisor on a regular basis.
 Academic advisors also act as a mentor.
-The advisor can give advice and real life suggestions for how to best achieve goals.
+The advisor can give advice and real-life suggestions for how to best achieve goals.
 An advisor can also keep a student on track academically and make them accountable for stumbles along the way.
 The advisor serves both as a mentor to the student, but also as a champion for school to help the student see the larger picture of higher education.
 Academic advisors may also play a crucial role in identifying and helping students who are struggling in college, possibly due to learning disabilities

 IEC Student Advisors assist students with plans for their course of study, class registration, give academic advice and meet graduation requirements.
 Our advisors strongly recommend that students meet with them to assure students are on track to meet their educational goals.
 Therefore, the advisors work to make sure the students are provided with all the necessary information.
 There are many ways to contact an advisor at IEC.
 The students should feel free to approach our advisor with academic concerns or issues.
 Our main office is located at 1245 N. Milwaukee Ave, Glenview, IL 60025.
 The office is open Monday through Thursday 11:00 am-6pm, Friday 11:00am- 5pm and Saturday 9am-4pm.
 Students who attend our Chicago class extension can meet with our advisor in Glenview location by making an appointment.
 Those who would like to schedule an individual appointment with an advisor are asked for some information on the reason for the appointment.
 This allows us to give our students an idea of the documents they may need to bring.
 Moreover, it helps our advisor to be more adequately prepared.
 Students are never required to provide information over the telephone.
 They are always welcome to supply such information in person only.